jasonbarbee/ansible-cisco-inventory/README.md

 ```
 An example is included in the report as config-ssh.yml

-## Ideas/Future
+## Project Roadmap
 * Alternate username/password attempt.
-* Try to make Telnet more accessible.
+* Try to make Telnet more comprehensive.
-* Try to post show output to the CLI Analyzer Tools API for Assessment style data.
+* Try to post show output to the CLI Analyzer Tools API for Assessment style data. (not likely after talking with product manager of Cisco APIs)

 ## Contributing
-I'm open to any pull requests!
+I'm open to any pull requests, contact me or submit a pull request and let's make this better.

 ## Helpful Resources to Learn Ansible Tricks
 [Ansible Tricks](http://perfspy.blogspot.com/2016/06/ansible-tricks.html)